 Will they refuse me at the next checkpoint because of some restriction i’ve overlooked?
-It crosses my mind a lot, but I feel too exhausted to even worry about it.
-I’ll figure it out if shit hits the fence and I’m forced to return to base.
+It crosses my mind, but honestly, I am too exhausted to even be bothered.
+I’ll figure it out if shit hits the fence and I’m forced to return.

-It takes quite some preparation in order to make sure every aspect of life and running a few local companies can be managed remotely.
-This is not a holiday to me.
-Life goes on and responsibilities don’t just vanish overnight.
+It takes quite some preparation in order to make sure every aspect of life and running a company can be managed remotely.
+This is not a holiday.
+Life goes on and responsibilities won’t just vanish overnight.

 Since international borders might close again at any point, i’ve allowed myself exactly one week to ignore the trauma i’ve been dealing with and not miss this potentially small window to leave.

 It got me caught up in a massive todo-list and ended with packing only few hours before leaving.
-The required PCR test-results came in when i was already on my way to the airport and it was only a few days ago I all of the sudden realized I did not have all mandatory vaccins to even be allowed on that airplane.
+The required PCR test came in on my way to the airport and it was only a few days ago I all of the sudden realised I didn’t have all mandatory vaccins to even be allowed on that aircraft.

 All of that while saying goodbyes to loved ones for too many nights in a row and maintain working fulltime to not miss my project’s mid January deadline… it’s been a hectic ride to say the least.

 It was only at the Cape Town Airport customs and covid screening I could rest assured they’d let me in.
-And they did.
 As with most successes in life, luck has to be on your side as well.

 May our journey commence.

 Belgium is in lockdown.
 It has been for a while now and it’s not getting better any time soon.
 Restrictions including closure of all non-essential businesses and we’re not even allowed to have guests over for a dinner at home.
-This winter season can get cold and dark on many levels for most of us.
+This winter season can get cold, lonely and dark very easily.